 Not much could be done.
 My father said I could take an extra-strength Tylenol to see if in conjunction with the Naproxen I found some relief.
 Maybe it would work; most likely not.

 In any case, I had to see my doctor ASAP.

 Trigeminal neuralgia: the suicide disease

 Trigeminal neuralgia (TN) is a rare chronic facial nerve pain condition that affects the trigeminal nerve.
-That’s the largest cranio-facial nerve network, and is responsible for facial sensations, as well as functions like chewing and biting.
+That’s the largest cranio-facial nerve network and it’s responsible for facial sensations, as well as motor functions like chewing and biting.

 There are two types of TN: typical and atypical.
-Typical TN is characterized by those shocking pain attacks.
-Atypical not only has the pain shocks, but also a constant aching pain.
+Typical TN is characterized by shocking pain attacks.
+Atypical not only has the pain attacks, but also a constant, acute pain.
 There are medications to treat both types, but those medications are meant to treat other conditions, like epilepsy.
 Aside from neurosurgery with very varied results, there is no direct intervention for TN.

 In either TN case, there is no cure.

 No one knows why TN happens, but general consensus is that it’s caused by an artery compressing the trigeminal nerve, thereby wearing down its myelin coating and causing the electrical, shocking pain.
 The problem though is that not everybody who has this type of compression develops TN.